 - where the noise is made for more than a total of six minutes in any hour from 7am to 10pm on any day

-If a dog or any other pet is annoying you, approach the pet's owner as soon as the problem arises and state your case clearly and politely.
+If a dog or any other pet is causing a noise nuisance to you, Council recommends that you approach the pet's owner as soon as the problem arises and try to seek a practical long-term solution to amicably resolve the matter.
 The owner may not realise the noise is an issue because the:

 - animal may only create the noise when the owner is away